Teetee-lab/SoccerMatchBetting/README.md

 The dataset was obtained  from https://projects.fivethirtyeight.com/soccer-predictions/ , and the soccer archive odds was downloaded from  https://www.kaggle.com/sashchernuh/european-football.
 - The first dataset is organized into four folders.
 - the second dataset is organized into one folder.
-- Clean and merge the two dataset I end up with a 24750rows and 27columns.
-     - Data cleaning notebook can be found in the notebook folder.
+- Clean and merge the two dataset.
+The Data cleaning notebook can be found in the notebook folder.
-- Create the target from the home and away scores, with that I have a multiclass category (Draw/HomeWin/AwayWin).
+- Finally, I create the target from the home and away scores, with that I have a multiclass category (Draw/HomeWin/AwayWin).

 ## Project Result
 - There was a monotonic trend performance with the accuracy score of all the models.
 As one increases the other decreases, which is due to the complexity of soccer games.
 After tuning several models, the Logistic Regression model was the best performing model in classifying the business problem.
 The model achieved an accuracy score of 60% on unseen data, weighted average score at 53% with a probability of loss at -0.9.
 The macro-average area under the curve is 0.74 and the micro average area under the curve is 0.77.